nfroidure/whook/README.md

  even enters the early dev team if you think this ideas worth a concrete implementation.

-## Principles: The wireable REST framework
+## Principles: The pluggable REST framework

+Creating REST APIs with WHook is mainly about building your API by plugin logic in it.

 The Whook goal is to tighly couple route definitions with the other parts of a REST API definition (query parameters, request/response headers, status